robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 others, the message is created in the format `ExceptionType:
 Actual message`.

-Starting from Robot Framework 2.8.2, it is possible to avoid adding the exception type as a prefix to failure message also with non generic exceptions.
+It is possible to avoid adding the exception type as a prefix to failure message also with non generic exceptions.
 This is done by adding a special `ROBOT_SUPPRESS_NAME` attribute with value `True` to your exception.